ebalogun01/EV-EcoSim/README.md

 3. Ensure gridlabd is installed by following recommended installation method if using the online (MPC) power system co-simulation functionality.

 4. For offline (One-shot) optimization simulation (Does not require GridLAB-D install):
-   * **If using Unix based system or Windows Subsystem for Linux (WSL)**: Open the `user_inputs.json` file in the root folder and modify the parameters as needed.
+   * **If using Unix based system or Windows Subsystem for Linux (WSL)**: Open the `user_inputs.json` file in the root folder and change the `opt_solver` field to your either `GUROBI` or `MOSEK`, depending on the solver you have installed and have a license for.
+You can modify the other parameters as needed.
      The prepopulated fields can be modified.
 To open WSL, you can open the command line interface or terminal and type `wsl` Once the fields are modified as desired, run `python3 evecosim.py --mode=oneshot` or `python3 evecosim.py --mode oneshot` or `python3 evecosim.py` in the root directory.
 This will run the simulation and generate the results in the `results` folder under the `analysis` directory.
 After which the platform will generate the cost analysis plots and tables in